luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 :::caution
 This upgrade applies the Ethereum Berlin upgrade to the C-chain, adds a new AVM endpoint, and includes various stability improvements.
 We urge everyone in the community to update as soon as possible in order to ensure that their nodes remain healthy.

-The changes in the upgrade go into effect at 10 AM EDT, May 5th 2021 on the Fuji testnet and 7 AM EDT, May 10th 2021 on mainnet.
+The changes in the upgrade go into effect at 10 AM EDT, May 5th 2021 on the Testnet testnet and 7 AM EDT, May 10th 2021 on mainnet.
 :::

 **The primary components to this upgrade include:**